kpenfound/platform-builder/README.md

 dagger init --sdk go foo
 ```

-2. Implement the `Install` and `Status` functions in the module's main.go.
+2. Implement the interface functions in the module's main.go.
 Use the Argo CD implementation in `./argocd/main.go` as a reference.

-3. Implement the component in the main module in `./main.go`:

-- The PlatformBuilder struct will need a field for an instance of the new component as a `*dagger.PlatformComponent` that must be decorated with `// +private`.
-- The PlatformBuilder constructor should create an instance of the new component and converted into the interface with `.AsPlatformComponent()`.
+3. Implement the component in the main module in `./main.go`.
+The PlatformBuilder constructor should create an instance of the new component and converted into the interface with `.AsPlatformComponent()`.
-- Create the corresponding `InstallFoo` and `StatusFoo` functions in the platform module for the new component.

 4. Install the new component in the Test function in `test/main.go`.